AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 example.org,example.com#%#//scriptlet("abort-on-property-read", "alert")
 ```

-for `example.com` domain, the following exception rules could be used:
+for the `example.com` domain, the following exception rules could be used:

 - to disable a particular scriptlet only: